-COVID-19 vaccine: Second round of dry runs to be conducted today
+Nationwide second Covid vaccination dry run begins; Harsh Vardhan says inoculation to start in few days

-New Delhi, Jan 08: The second run of the nationwide COVID-19 vaccine dry run will be conducted today.
+New Delhi, Jan 08: The second run of the nationwide COVID-19 vaccine dry run for the rollout of coronavirus vaccination began on Friday in all districts across the country - except Uttar Pradesh and Haryana.

-Union Health Minister, Dr. Harsh Vardhan will visit Tamil Nadu today to review the preparedness and also oversee mock vaccination drills.
+Union Health Minister, Dr. Harsh Vardhan visited Rajiv Gandhi Government General Hospital in Chennai to review the dry run for administering the Covid-19 vaccine.

 The dry run today will be conducted in 736 districts across 33 states and Union Territories.

-Dr. Vardhan will visit the session sites at Government General Hospital, Chennai and in the after he will visit the private vaccination centre at Appolo Hospital.
+''In short time, India has done well by developing vaccines...
+In the next few days, in the near future, we should be able to give these vaccines to our countrymen.
+It will be given to our healthcare professional followed by frontline workers,''he said.

+Speaking at a press briefing, Vardhan said the government has ensured that every detail is conveyed to the people from the national level to the grassroots level.

 Day before nationwide exercise, Haryana all set to hold COVID-19 vaccine dry run today